filipecalasans/mlp/README.md

 ### MNNIST Example

-I implement a Neural Network that learns to classify handwritten numbers from the MNIST dataset.
-I used a 3rd-party package to load the MNIST dataset into numpy arrays, which I use to train and validate the network.
+I implemented a Neural Network that learns to classify handwritten numbers from the MNIST dataset.
+I used a 3rd-party package to load the MNIST dataset into numpy arrays.
+I use k-fold cross validation as training strategy and the MNIST Test data set to validate the model.
 You'll find the source code in the file *mnist-test.py*.
-(Example still on going... )

-The examples is still missing a more realistic training strategy, which involves splitting the data set on validation and training data sets, such as K-fold Cross validation.

 ### TODO
    * Plot performance x epoch